Jafooly3004/jaf/README.txt

 COMMANDS:
 In this version of JAF there are 13 command options.

+There is also a triage command which will attempt to obtain common information from the file such as:
+Password Hashes and Usernames
+IP Information
+Network Connection Information
+Hidden Process Information
+Suspicious Process Information
+MALFIND command
+The tool will attempt to run this on first analysis.

 CUSTOM COMMANDS AVAILABLE:
 PWHASH - This command will check the hivelist for the given target, carve the memory location for the SAM module and pass this memory address to the hashdump function - the output of this will be any known usernames and password hashes.
 This will be saved into a txt file for future use - NOTE: JAF does not contain an in-built hash cracker, and therefore this file will need to be manually passed to a password cracker of the user's choice.